 Internet in India

-Still, broadband usage is steadily growing and even though a small percentage of users have access to high speeds and fixed lines, this still translates to millions of people – so expats shouldn't have too much of a problem finding something that suits them.
+Internet speeds in India generally lag behind other large economies.
+Nevertheless, broadband usage is steadily growing and even though a relatively small percentage of the population has access to high speeds and fixed lines, this still translates to millions of people.
+Internet connectivity is unlikely to be a major concern for new arrivals in India.

 Mobile phones in India